csc7/PP3_CI_QCSDA/README.md

     - NumPy: use to convert Pandas dataframe to float, https://numpy.org/ , downloaded on August 24th, 2021, at 10:00 .

+- Pandas Documentation:
+    - To learn and check parameters of functions of this library througout the project: https://pandas.pydata.org/docs/index.html .

 - Stack Overflow: